Articles

 A characterization test captures what the code currently does, without judgment about whether it is correct.
 Before touching a module, write tests that document its existing behavior.
 Those tests become your safety net.
 If your changes break them, you know before the code ships, not after.

-4. Change one thing at a time
+Why change only one thing at a time during legacy modernization?

 The most expensive mistake in legacy modernization is changing structure and behavior simultaneously.
 Refactor the structure first, exactly preserving the behavior.
 Then, once the structure is clean and the tests pass, change the behavior.
 Never both at once.
 When something breaks, you need to know which change caused it.